-Below is the Notice of Privacy Practices.
+Below is the Notice of Privacy Practices as of May 2018.
 This Notice can change so to make sure you're viewing the most recent version, you can request the current version from Member Services.
 Phone numbers are printed on the back cover of this booklet, or view it on our website at www.anthem.com/ca/privacy.

 Protecting your personal health information is important.
 Every year, we're required to send you specific information about your rights and some of our duties to help keep your information safe.
-This notice combines three of these required yearly communications:
+This notice combines two of these required yearly communications: